japila-books/ksqldb-internals/docs/QueryBuilder.md

 `buildTransientQuery` requests the [SessionConfig](#config) for the [KsqlConfig](SessionConfig.md#getConfig) (with overrides applied).

+!!! important "Kafka Streams"
+    This is the moment where ksqlDB relies on Kafka Streams (when [building a QueryImplementation](#buildQueryImplementation))

 `buildTransientQuery` builds the following:

 * [Application ID](QueryApplicationId.md#build) (with `persistent` flag disabled)